htsai1/SDCND-Term1-Project1-FindingLaneLines/Project1_WriteUp.md

 The goals of this writeup are the following:
-* Make a pipeline that finds lane lines on the road
+* Describe the pipeline I made for finding the lane lines on the road.
-* Reflect on the project 1 in a written report
+* Reflect on the project 1.

 [//]: # (Image References)